WAGO/wago_greengrass_core/README.md

 4. Copy the <certificate>.tar.gz file to the controllers / directory.
 Extract and distribute to /greengrass

     `tar -xzvf <identifier>.tar.gz -C /greengrass`

+5. reboot the controller and the greengrass service will start automatically

+	`sudo reboot`